How to Change Your Surname After Divorce

 Updating Official Documents

-Here is a step-by-step guide to updating your official documents following a name change:
+Here is a step-by-step guide to updating your official documents and divorce records following a name change:

 1. You need to first get your divorce decree and marriage certificate as well as deed poll certificate.